karmab/kcli/docs/index.md

 ## Container install method

-Note that
+Note that:

 - The container image contains dependencies for all the providers.
 - The console/serial console functionality works better with the package version.
 In container mode, it only outputs the command to launch manually to get to the console.

-In the commands below, use either podman or docker
+In the commands below, feel free to use docker instead

 Pull the latest image: